Introducing this package to a legacy project is going to be a challenge. Due to our strict quality, consistency, and complexity rules.

 baseline of your current violations

 and start to lint only new one from this point.

 Choose what suits you best.

 Let’s take a look at the example.
 Imagine that we have this old and very big class (like 1000 lines of code):

 class ExistingOldAndVeryBigClass: def method_we_do_not_care_about(self): return 5 def method_we_need_to_touch(self): return

-Of course, it won’t make its way trough our linter.
+Of course, it won’t make its way through our linter.

 And you obviously do not want to refactor 1000s lines of code

 We need to do something (we don’t care about the code’s logic in this example)